 WVDED may add additional reporting requirements or increase the frequency of reporting with the approval of the Assistant Secretary and must make all subgrantee reports available to NTIA upon request.
-In the case of a broadband infrastructure project, the report must, at minimum:
+The report must, at minimum:

-- Include a list of addresses or location identifications (including the Broadband Serviceable Location Fabric established under 47 U.S.C.
-642(b)(1)(B)) that constitute the service locations that will be served by the broadband infrastructure to be constructed and the status of each project; - 2.
-Identify new locations served within each project area at the relevant reporting intervals, and service taken (if applicable); - 3.
-Identify whether each address or location is residential, commercial, or a community anchor institution; - 4.
-Describe the types of facilities that have been constructed and installed; - 5.
-Describe the peak and off-peak actual speeds of the broadband service being offered; - 6.
-Describe the maximum advertised speed of the broadband service being offered; - 7.
-Describe the non-promotional prices, including any associated fees, charged for different tiers of broadband service being offered; - 8.
-List all interconnection agreements that were requested, and their current status; - 9.
-Report the number and amount of contracts and subcontracts awarded by the subgrantee disaggregated by recipients of each such contract or subcontracts that are MBEs or WBEs; - 10.
-Include any other data that would be required to comply with the data and mapping collection standards of the Commission under Section 1.7004 of title 47, Code of Federal Regulations, or any successor regulation, for broadband infrastructure projects; - 11.
-Include an SF-425, Federal Financial Report and meet the requirements described in the Department of Commerce Financial Assistance Standard Terms and Conditions (dated November 12, 2020), Section A.01 for Financial Reports.
+- include a list of addresses or location identifications (including the Broadband Serviceable Location Fabric established under 47 U.S.C.
+642(b)(1)(B)) that constitute the service locations that will be served by the broadband infrastructure to be constructed and the status of each project; - 2. identify new locations served within each project area at the relevant reporting intervals, and service taken (if applicable);

+- 3. identify whether each address or location is residential, commercial, or a community anchor institution; - 4. describe the types of facilities that have been constructed and installed; - 5. describe the peak and off-peak actual speeds of the broadband service being offered; - 6. describe the maximum advertised speed of the broadband service being offered; - 7. describe the non-promotional prices, including any associated fees, charged for different tiers of broadband service being offered; - 8. list all interconnection agreements that were requested, and their current status; - 9. report the number and amount of contracts and subcontracts awarded by the subgrantee disaggregated by recipients of each such contract or subcontracts that are MBEs or WBEs; - 10. provide materials demonstrating compliance with proposed MBE, WBE, and LSA solicitation plans; - 11. include any other data that would be required to comply with the data and mapping collection standards of the Commission under Section 1.7004 of title 47, Code of Federal Regulations, or any successor regulation, for broadband infrastructure projects; and - 12. include an SF-425, Federal Financial Report and meet the requirements described in the Department of Commerce Financial Assistance Standard Terms and Conditions (dated November 12, 2020), Section A.01 for Financial Reports.

-Subgrantees must provide regular reports to ensure that both WVDED and meet all reporting requirements as prescribed in NTIA/Commerce BEAD program guidelines.
+Subgrantees must provide regular reports to ensure that both they and WVDED and meet all reporting requirements as prescribed in NTIA/Commerce BEAD program guidelines.
 WVDED shall build reporting forms conforming to BEAD program requirements and provide compliance guidance to subgrantees regarding requirements and methods of submittal to WVDED.